Villa schools in Abu Dhabi

 Villa schools in Abu Dhabi and Al Ain, and school closures under instruction from the Abu Dhabi City Municipality.
 Replacement schools arranged by the Abu Dhabi Education Council (ADEC).

 Abu Dhabi Villa Schools

 - A number of private schools in Abu Dhabi (and Dubai and other UAE emirates for that matter) operate out of villa housing.
-Often cheaper schools serving nationals from India, Pakistan, Philippines, and Arab countries.
+They are often cheaper schools serving nationals from India, Pakistan, the Philippines, and Arab countries.

 - About 45,000 students attend 77 villa schools in Abu Dhabi with 71 schools having been told to close down (Khaleej Times 21 April 2010).

 - These schools are not purpose built facilities, and are often run down, overcrowded, and generally unpleasant in the opinion of many, especially the schools that have been operating for many years.

 - The flip side of those comments is that families of pupils attending cheap villa schools simply cannot afford to pay the higher fees at the better resourced schools even if places are available (often they are not), and the villa schools do not have the financial resources to upgrade their facilities.